 Habitat and Ecology

-Further research is needed to help better understand the threats to this species, and close monitoring of the population is recommended given the potential risk of chytridiomycosis.
+Further research is needed to help better understand the distribution, population status, natural history, and threats to this species.
+Close monitoring of the population is recommended given the potential risk of chytridiomycosis.

 Listed as Endangered because of its estimated extent of occurrence (EOO) of 309 km2, it occurs in two threat-defined locations, and there is continuing decline in the extent and quality of its habitat on the Pacific versant of the Cordillera Central in Peru.

 IUCN SSC Amphibian Specialist Group 2018.
 Centrolene hesperium.
 The IUCN Red List of Threatened Species 2018: e.T54917A89198000. http://dx.doi.org/10.2305/IUCN.UK.2018-2.RLTS.T54917A89198000.en .Downloaded on 20 February 2019